arnavk377/FirstFastPage/_posts/2023-04-05-AP_computers_networks.md

     - Bandwidth is usually measured in bits per second

 - Complete Vocabulary Matching Activity.
 Incorporate this into your learnings from year.
 To analyze measure path and latency use `traceroute` and `ping` commands from Linux Terminal.

+- Path: A (sequence of computing devices that sends information between each other)
+- Route: E (finding a path between multiple servers)
+- Computer System: B (group of computing devices working together)
+- Computer Device: C (physical device to run programs using cpu/memory/etc)
+- Bandwidth: D (max amt of data that can be sent over the network)
+- Computer Network: F (interconnected computers that send and recieve data amongst each other)

     - Path - A sequence of directly connected computing devices that begins at the sender and ends at the receiver.
     - Route - The process of finding a path from sender to receiver.
     - Computer System - A group of computing devices and programs working together for a common purpose.